Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

 Problem Statement 1: All activities are in English and some families may need translation.
 Stratford must keep pushing forward with ideas that help make the campus an open and welcoming environment for all of our families.
-Root Cause: The lack of staff that understand and can communicate in multiple languages increases the likelihood of barriers between effective campus and parent communication that benefits our students.

-Problem Statement 2: Ensure non-socioeconomic disadvantaged students continue to have access and support to opportunities for collegiate success in addition to providing opportunities to students who are socio-economically disadvantaged.
 Root Cause: In an effort to provide equity towards all students, we must ensure that opportunities are not taken away from one set of students but instead, provide opportunities to those who have not previously been afforded those same opportunities.

 Goal 1: Student Achievement